Morelotia

 Morelotia is a genus of flowering plants belonging to the family Cyperaceae.

-It is native to New Zealand and the Hawaiian Islands.
+It contains six species of sedges native to New Zealand, the Hawaiian Islands, Tubuai Islands, and Western Australia.

 The genus name of Morelotia is in honour of Simon Morelot (1751–1809), a French apothecary and also member and professor at the college of pharmacy.

 It was first described and published in Voy.
 Uranie on page 416 in 1829.